nishant-ketu/webapp/README.md

-This is a sample Web Application to use during Continuous Integration demo.
+This is a sample Web Application to demonstrate Continuous Integration.

 #Build Instruction